 Another whale that is common in Vancouver waters is the humpback whale.

 As in the Canadian Rockies, you can see bald eagles fishing in Vancouver.

 CALIFORNIA SEA LIONS

-California sea lions can also be seen basking in the dukes of the harbor.
+California sea lions can also be seen basking in the harbor.

 STELLER SEA LIONS

-We can also find Steller Sea Lions.
-These are quite larger than the previous ones.
+You can also find Steller sea lions.
+These are much larger than the previous ones mentioned above.
 They can weigh 1 ton and measure a length of 10 feet.

-And with this, we end our guide to spotting wildlife in the Canadian Rockies.
+And with that, we end our guide to spotting wildlife in the Canadian Rockies.